 29 Jun Movement and Relaxation for Busy People

 What if I told you meditation and stillness of the mind can offer something similar!
-Creating mindfulness, visualisation, meditation, mantras and setting intentions are all methods of reinforcing a positive psychology to help you to manage stress and maintain your sense of self and happiness through our somewhat stressful and busy lives.
+Creating mindfulness, visualisation, meditation, mantras and setting intentions are all methods of reinforcing positive psychology to help you to manage stress and maintain your sense of self and happiness through our somewhat stressful and busy lives.

-Like anything new this takes practice, time and commitment, however the rewards in the end are well worth it.
+Like anything new this takes practice, time and commitment, however, the rewards, in the end, are well worth it.
 It can be as simple as making time for 10 slow deep breaths on waking and before going to bed each night.
 Consider downloading a mindfulness app to your phone or even a meditation guide to help with the awkward silences in the beginning.
-For those who like affirmations, write down some positive affirmations and say them aloud in the mirror everyday.
+For those who like affirmations, write down some positive affirmations and say them aloud in the mirror every day.
 This may sound silly to some but it can be a powerful way to keep your mind positive when stress and doubt begin to creep in.

 Remember to make time for things you enjoy and make a conscious effort to slow down the pace of your life.
-Simple things like eating breakfast outside, turning off your phone on a Sunday, enjoying a tea with friends in the sun, laughing and spending some time in nature all have a profound impact on the body and mind and in turn promotes relaxation.
+Simple things like eating breakfast outside, turning off your phone on a Sunday, enjoying a tea with friends in the sun, laughing and spending some time in nature all have a profound impact on the body and mind and in turn, promotes relaxation.

 These techniques sound simple, which they are!
-However like anything, it takes time and prioritising that can be difficult, but not impossible.
+However, like anything, it takes time and prioritising that can be difficult, but not impossible.
 Try one for yourself today and edge closer to a slower and more enriching life.